 8th – Suzanne.
 1 O.R.
 Wounded.

-11th – 8609 Private Harry Hollingsworth.
+8609 Private Harry Hollingsworth.
+ALIAS TURNAGE.
 Died of Wounds in Hospital at Corbie, having been treated in No.5 Casualty Clearing Station.
-Harry had trained with VII Platoon of B Company and his Medal Index Card suggests he arrived in France in 1916, after the main group’s date in November 1915.
+Harry had trained with VII Platoon of B Company and arrived in France on 8 November 1915.
 His widow, Sarah Jane received his effects at Gibbon St, Bradford, Manchester.
 Harry had been a wall paper packer in 1911.
 His father is identified as William John Turnage of 74 Butler Street, Bradford.

 19th 9496 Private Thomas Ogden Died of Wounds in Hospital.
 He had enlisted on 2nd March 1915 and trained with XIX Platoon of E Company before transferring to D Company.
 His two brothers, W John and Richard were also killed during hostilities serving with the E Lancs and Royal Irish Fusils.